vekatze/neut/book/src/statements.md

 }
 ```

-You compile this file with `clang -c` to produce an object file, and put it to [a foreign directory of your module](modules.md#foreign).
+You compile this file with `clang -c` to produce an object file and put it into [a foreign directory of your module](modules.md#foreign).
 Under this setting, the following code can utilize `add_const`:

 ```neut
 foreign {